Regulatory Applications of 3Rs

 A page on the EPA website summarizes the Agency's strategic vision for adopting NAMs.
 Three webpages linked from this page have details of EPA activities in this area.

 - EPA has implemented activities and policies that have reduced the number of animals used in testing and saved resources for the Agency and stakeholders.
-A new page on the EPA website provides measures of cost and animal savings following these activities.
+A page on the EPA website provides measures of cost and animal savings following these activities.

 - In addition to the dermal study waivers described above, EPA has identified a number of contexts in which waivers of required studies can be considered, reducing the number of animals required for testing.